-Collagen is the stuff that binds together at the front of your abdomen, where all the abdominal muscles meet (or not in the case of a diastasis!).
+Nutrition for healing diastasis recti means: great postpartum nutrition, hydration and rebuilding collagen.
+Collagen is the stuff that binds together at the front of your abdomen.
+It’s where all the abdominal muscles meet (or not in the case of a diastasis).
 If the collagen doesn’t heal or regenerate, then the gap can’t close.

-The very fabulous Jessica Drummond was my guest speaker at the MUTU Vation Houston workshop in October 2014, and her session blew everyone away with new knowledge and insights on hormone health and healing through nutrition.
-This guest post deals with one of the issues that came up during this session, and that has been raised before in our customer group.
-Here Jessica shares her extremely educated response to the question:
+Guest post from Jessica Drummond, MPT, CCN, CHC.
+The very fabulous Jessica Drummond was a guest Instructor at the MUTUVation Houston workshop way back in October 2014.
+Her session blew everyone away with new knowledge and insights on hormone health and healing through nutrition.

-We always get questions on whether or not humans need to eat animal gelatin or collagen directly in order to rebuild their own collagen postpartum.
-This is really a great question because it seems odd that if oxen and cattle and other large animals can rebuild their own collagen by eating plants, why can’t humans?
+We always get questions on whether or not humans need to eat animal gelatin or collagen directly.
+How does nutrition for healing diastasis recti rebuild our collagen postpartum?
+It seems odd that if oxen and cattle and other large animals can rebuild their own collagen by eating plants, why can’t humans?

-Thus, if you’re a healthy vegetarian or vegan, and you’re working hard to recover your abdomen and pelvic floor postpartum, eat lots of plant protein, take great care of your digestion so that you can best absorb the protein that you’re eating, and get plenty of vitamin C.
+So, if you’re a healthy vegetarian or vegan, and you’re working to recover your abdomen and pelvic floor postpartum, then nutrition for healing diastasis recti should include lots of plant protein.
+Take great care of your digestion so that you can best absorb the protein that you’re eating, and get plenty of vitamin C.

 On the other hand, if you’re struggling to recover your abdomen or pelvic floor, you would like to eat to optimize your healing, and you don’t mind eating animal products, eating gelatin is a great way to recover faster!